Applications¶

 Overview¶

-An application in Wodby is built on a stack and can contain multiple instances, each representing different environments such as production, staging, and development.
+An application in Wodby is built on a stack and can contain multiple instances.
+Each instance is a deployed copy of the app assigned to an environment.
+Environments are named objects with a fixed type such as prod, staging, or dev.
 Creating a new application automatically generates its first instance.

 - Every app can have an unlimited number of instances but at least one